bp2008/GeolocationWebService/README.md

 We aren't allowed to redistribute the location database, and we wouldn't want to anyway.
 It is relatively large and updated often.
 So you will need to get it yourself.

-1. Go to [https://lite.ip2location.com/](https://lite.ip2location.com/) and download CSV versions of DB11.LITE.
-You may obtain IPv4 and/or IPv6 versions of the data depending on which type of addresses you plan to query.  (both are supported)
+1. Go to [https://lite.ip2location.com/](https://lite.ip2location.com/) and locate DB11.LITE.

+There are separate files for IPv4 and IPv6, *but you only need one of them*.

+To support IPv4 and IPv6 addresses, download only the DB11.LITE **IPV6 CSV** file from the link above.
+This can be used to resolve both IPv4 and IPv6 addresses.

+If you need only IPv4 support, you can save a little disk space by getting only the DB11.LITE **IPV4 CSV**.

-2. Extract the .csv files from the zip archives.
+2. Extract the .csv file from the zip archive.

 ### Install GeolocationWebService